What if ChatGPT was India's finance minister? Here's what will change in Budget 2023

 We've all dreamt of a world dominated by AI.
 A world where AI takes over our jobs to provide more efficient solutions to complicated problems.
-With that in mind, imagining an AI as a Finance Minister is not that far-fetched.
-We asked OpenAI's ChatGPT to pretend to be India's Finance Minister and to frame the basic tenets of Budget 2023.
+With that in mind, imagining an AI as a finance minister is not that far-fetched.
+We asked OpenAI's ChatGPT to pretend to be India's finance minister and to frame the basic tenets of Budget 2023.

 Here's the response: